Skip to content

 2. Checkpoint 1LockedNot started

 Finish Complex Numbers on the Plane first.
-This checkpoint ties together Complex numbers through Rotate onto the positive imaginary axis.
+This checkpoint ties together Complex numbers through Turn the product onto the positive imaginary axis.

 Pause here after Complex Numbers on the Plane before moving into Unit Circle / Sine and Cosine from Rotation.